TIBBER999/FPU16_multiplier/README.md

 https://www.youtube.com/watch?v=VO5zEzZnoNU

+** In order to run/debug a C program on the processor, the jumper for jtag must be disconnected.
+All 4 Dip Switches must be ON..So - all 4 "ON" as in the location of the "ON" label on the dip component.
+They are all active low.. so they are actually all off..
+I think.. but set them to "ON" - as in towards the center of the board and you should be OK.
+I recall the instructions being unclear.
+You should get a green light right away after turning the board on.. if it stays read something is wrong.

 ** note to self:
 after pressing debug on vitis check the serial connection output on mobaxterm. the output is there.
 Also do not click run/dubug button on the flow directly, go to the debug menu and start the C program from there instead.